vadimkantorov/caffemodel2pytorch/README.md

 ```

-## Imitating pycaffe interface to help in porting
+## Imitate pycaffe interface to help in porting

 ```python
 import numpy as np